Skip to content

 Passing verbose arguments

-Castor allow you to pass verbose arguments to the underlying process.
+Castor allow you to pass verbose arguments (like the universal -v option) to the underlying process.
 You can do that by using the withVerboseArguments method:

 use Castor\Attribute\AsTask;